startrekthefleet/grav-theme-programmable-matter/README.md

 custom_logo_mobile:
     - name: 'my-custom-mobile-logo.png'
 ```
-Alternatively, you can you use the drag-n-drop "Custom Logo" field in the Telephasic theme options.
+Alternatively, you can you use the drag-n-drop "Custom Logo" field in the Programmable Matter theme options.

 ### Hero Section